Home ยป Mains

 Bowl of Sopa de Coditos With Lime Wedges on the Side.

 Sopitas are often served “as-is” or with a simple squeeze of lime.
-But, you can make your bowl of soup more robust by serving it with the following:
+However, you can make your bowl of soup creamier by drizzling vegan Mexican crema and crumbling some vegan queso fresco or vegan cotija cheese on top.

 Spoon Holding up Vegetables, Broth, and Elbow Macaroni Over a Bowl of Sopa de Coditos.

-What do I do if my soup turns mushy?
+What do I do if my soup is mushy?

 Unfortunately, there is not much you can do if the macaroni overcooks or turns mushy.
-But, the recipe will still taste great!
-Just note, the longer it sits in your fridge, the softer the macaroni will become.
+However, the recipe will still taste great!
+Just note that the longer it sits in the fridge, the softer the pasta will become.

 Close Shot of a Bowl of Sopa de Coditos.